Rising Damp Symptoms & Cures

 (b) the lower part of the walls are always likely to remain damp because of the limitations of the chemical injection systems.
 Fundamentally, chemical injection damp-proofing is a system — the injection of the damp proof course to ‘control’ the rising damp, and the re-plastering to prevent future spoiling — the processes are inseparable.

 Due to our experience in the control of rising damp we can assure that after our treatment walls are dry and ready for decoration within a short time after the completion of the treatment.
-All chemicals and fluids used by our self in the control of rising damp are BBA certified for 20 years, thus allowing us to issue 20 year guarantees for all rising damp treatments.
+All chemicals and fluids used by our self in the control of rising damp are British Board of Agrément (BBA) certified.